govenius/pdata/docs/dataformat.rst

 As a user of pdata, you don't normally need to worry about the on-disk data format, since you should be using :code:`pdata.analysis.dataview` for loading the data.
-This page is meant mainly for developers of pdata itself, or people who run into unexpected issues.
+This page is meant mainly for developers of pdata itself, and other people who run into unexpected issues and need some understanding of the inner workings of the package.

 .. warning:: Despite the format being self-explanatory in principle, you should **always read in the data using**